OutSystems/docs-product/src/develop/ui/intro.md

 # Design UI

-The OutSystems UI defines the way to build the structure of the user interfaces of your OutSystems applications.
+OutSystems UI defines the way to build the structure of the user interfaces of your OutSystems applications.

 The following figure represents the OutSystems UI Architecture: